Supporting students' sense of belonging

 - reflect on how teachers support students’ sense of belonging in daily practice

 - access the What works best Scout report and Advocacy, Expectations, Belonging: By School over Time Scout report to facilitate discussions with staff about areas to improve across the school

 - support staff to find connections between What works best, the School Excellence Framework and students’ sense of belonging.

 - read the synthesis paper and reflect on current practice using the accompanying reflection guide

 - identify practices in the paper that can improve students’ sense of belonging in the classroom

 - refer to additional CESE publications listed in the paper to further expand understanding of how to support students’ sense of belonging.

-Alignment to system priorities and/or needs: NSW DoE Strategic Plan 2018-2022: 'Every student is known, valued and cared for'.
+Alignment to system priorities and/or needs: NSW Department of Education Strategic Plan 2018-2022: 'Every student is known, valued and cared for'.

-Alignment with existing frameworks: NSW Wellbeing Framework for Students – Connect: ‘Our students will...experience a sense of belonging to their school and community.’
+Alignment with other existing frameworks: NSW Wellbeing Framework for Students – Connect: ‘Our students will be actively connected to their learning, have positive and respectful relationships and experience a sense of belonging to their school and community.’